SimonVerhoeven/archunit-demo/README.md

 ## Predefined predicates and conditions

-Now custom predicates like in the [custom rules](src\test\java\dev\simonverhoeven\archunitdemo\customization\CustomPredicateAndConditionTest.java) example can often be created using predefined elements which ArchUnit tends to put in an inner `Predicates` class in the targeted type.
+Now, custom predicates, like in the [custom rules](src\test\java\dev\simonverhoeven\archunitdemo\customization\CustomPredicateAndConditionTest.java) example, can often be created using predefined elements which ArchUnit tends to put in an inner `Predicates` class in the targeted type.

 For example: `JavaClass.Predicates.assignableTo(//clazz);`, and these can also be chained: `JavaClass.Predicates.implement("something").and(JavaClass.Predicates.simpleNameEndingWith("something"))`
-Just like `Predicates` this is also possible for `Conditions`, although given their less generic concept they all reside within `ArchConditions`.
+Just like `Predicates`, this is also possible for `Conditions`, although given their less generic concept, they all reside within `ArchConditions`.

-For some properties there are interfaces with `Predicates` such as `HasAnnotations`, this can lead to challenges given some predicates thus have the same name.
+For some properties, there are interfaces with `Predicates` such as `HasAnnotations`, which can lead to challenges, given that some predicates thus have the same name.
 Keep in mind when chaining that `or` expects `DescribedPredicate<? super T>`

 ````Java